openbsd/xenocara/lib/mesa/docs/meson.rst

 As of Meson 0.49.0 Meson also has the concept of a `"native file" <https://mesonbuild.com/Native-environments.html>`__, these files provide information about the native build environment (as opposed to a cross build environment).
-They are ini formatted and can override where to find llvm-config:
+They are INI formatted and can override where to find llvm-config:

 .. code-block:: ini